-4.0 RECOMMNDATIONS FOR ACTION
+4.0 RECOMMENDATIONS FOR ACTION

-4.1 Recommendation 1: Rebuilt Criterion
+4.1 Recommendation 1: Rebuilt criterion

-Consider the Queets coho stock to be rebuilt when the 3-year geometric mean of natural-area adult escapement meets or exceeds S{MSY} .
+Consider the Queets coho stock to be rebuilt when the 3-year geometric mean of natural-area adult escapement meets or exceeds $S{MSY}$ .
 This is the default rebuilt criterion in the FMP.

-4.2 Recommendation 2: Management Strategy Alternatives
+4.2 Recommendation 2: Management strategy alternatives

 Recommend the Council adopt a management strategy (control rule) that will be used to guide management of fisheries that impact Queets coho until rebuilt status is achieved.
 We offer two alternative management strategies for consideration.
-The rebuilding time frame under each Alternative is not expected to exceed 10 years.
-The probability of achieving rebuilt status are shown in Section 4.3.
-Analysis of Management Strategy Alternatives.
+The rebuilding time frame under each of the alternatives are not expected to exceed the maximum rebuilding time ( $T{MAX}$ ) of 10 years.
+The probability of achieving rebuilt status for years 1 (2018) through 10 are projected in Section 4.4., Analysis of management strategy alternatives.

-The description of Alternatives may include references intended to meet NEPA or MSA criteria.
-Guidelines suggest that alternatives are identified as either an 'action' or a no-action' alternative, and that the minimum time (T{MIN}) and maximum time (T{MAX}) estimated to achieve rebuilt status is acknowledged within the suite of alternatives.
-See Section 2 for a more complete description.
+The description of alternatives may include references intended to meet NEPA or MSA criteria.
+Guidelines suggest that alternatives are identified as either an 'action' or a 'no-action' alternative, and that the minimum time ( $T{MIN}$ ) and the time estimated to achieve rebuilt status ( $T{target}$ ) are acknowledged within the suite of alternatives.
+See Section 2.1 for a more complete description.

 Alternative I: Status Quo.
 During the rebuilding period continue to use the current management framework and reference points, as defined in the FMP and the PST, to set maximum allowable exploitation rates on an annual basis.
-Projected rebuilding time is XX years (see Section 4.3).
-This is considered a 'no-action' alternative, representing T{MAX} .
+Projected rebuilding time, $T{target}$ , is two years (see Section 4.4).
+This is considered a 'no-action' alternative.

-Alternative II: Precautionary measures for preseason planning and inseason management.
-If a preponderance of evidence indicates hostile environmental conditions prevailed during the marine residence period of the subject recruits, especially during their period of ocean entry, make precautionary adjustments to abundance forecasts or allowable exploitation rates for preseason planning.
+Alternative II:

-During the preseason process, if spawning escapement is projected to be less than 85% of SMSY (5,800), then non-treaty Council area fisheries north of Cape Falcon, Oregon would be structured to minimize coho impacts so that the minimum spawning escapement is projected to reach at least 4,930 (85% of SMSY).
+If ocean age 3 abundance is less than or equal to 5,800 ( $S{MSY}$ ), the total exploitation rate will not exceed 15 percent.
+During the preseason process, if spawning escapement is projected to be less than 4,930 (85% of the $S{MSY}$ ), the non-treaty Council area fisheries north of Cape Falcon, Oregon would be structured to minimize impacts on Queets River

+Natural coho.
+The fishery structure may include area closures, coho non-retention or other measures to maximize the projected spawning escapement.

+Between ocean age 3 abundance of 5,800 and 7,250, the total allowable exploitation rate will ramp linearly from 15 percent to 20 percent.
 Measures to reduce non-treaty Council area fisheries north of Cape Falcon, Oregon would be similar to 2016 non-treaty preseason structure, using actions such as coho non-retention or minimal area/fishery-specific coho quotas.

-Inseason actions to convert non-treaty Council area coho fisheries north of Cape Falcon, Oregon from mark-selective to non-selective would be prohibited during such years.
-Treaty troll fisheries would be minimized and complimentary management of terminal fisheries would be recommended as an auxiliary action.
+Inseason actions to convert non-treaty Council area coho fisheries north of Cape Falcon, Oregon from mark-selective to non-selective would be prohibited when ocean age abundance is below 7,250.
+Treaty troll fisheries would be minimized and complimentary management of terminal fisheries would be recommended as an auxiliary action to meet the ER ceilings above.

-Additionally, if a preponderance of inseason evidence indicates coho abundance is significantly less than anticipated during preseason planning or coho physical condition is poor, immediate precautionary steps would be taken to reduce exploitation rates including, if necessary, emergency modifications to or closures of coho-directed non-treaty ocean fisheries between the US- Canada border and Cape Falcon, Oregon.
-Treaty troll fisheries would be minimized and complimentary management of terminal fisheries would be recommended as an auxiliary action.
-If less severe conditions are indicated, inseason actions on Council area non-treaty fisheries would be limited to actions that would not increase exploitation rates on Queets natural coho relative to the preseason plan.

-Projected rebuilding time is XX years (see Section 4.3).
+Projected rebuilding time, $T{target}$ , is two years (see Section 4.4).
 This is considered an 'action' alternative.